UN: Great Barrier Reef should be on heritage ‘danger’ list

 Australia’s federal government and Queensland’s regional authorities should adopt more ambitious emission reduction targets, in line with international efforts to limit future warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) since pre-industrial times, according to the report.

-Feedback from officials at the Australian federal level and regional authorities will also be reviewed before UNESCO, the U.N.’s Paris-based cultural agency, makes any official proposal to the World Heritage committee.
+Feedback from Australian officials, both at the federal and state level, will also be reviewed before UNESCO, the U.N.’s Paris-based cultural agency, makes any official proposal to the World Heritage committee.

-The report is damning about recent efforts to stop mass bleaching and prevent pollution from contaminating the reef’s natural waters, saying they have not been fast nor effective enough.
+The text is damning about recent efforts to stop mass bleaching and prevent pollution from contaminating the reef’s natural waters, saying they have not been fast nor effective enough.
 Uncurbed emissions lead to increased water acidity, which can be toxic.

-The report recommends more money be found to increase the water quality and stop the site’s decline.
+More money should be found to increase the water quality and stop the site’s decline, the report concludes.